dotnet/runtime/docs/design/features/objc-interop.md

 When an Objective-C object enters a .NET environment, its lifetime must be extended by the managed proxy.
 The managed proxy needs only to retain a reference count to extend the Objective-C object's lifetime.
 When the managed proxy is finalized, it will release its reference count on the Objective-C object.

+There is additional complexity in this case and there is a need to ensure the managed proxy's life also extends to that of the Objective-C object.
+In order to achieve this the managed proxy creates a REFCOUNT handle to itself.
+This handle strength is based on the reference count of the
+Objective-C object - which is determined by calling [`retainCount`](https://developer.apple.com/documentation/objectivec/1418956-nsobject/1571952-retaincount).
+The handle is a weak reference when the count `= 1` and strong when the count is `> 1`.

 ```
  --------------------                  ----------------------
 | Objective-C object |                |     Managed proxy    |